UofT-DSI/deep_learning_topics/slides-resources/06-commercial_applications.md

 <!--_color: white -->
 <!--_backgroundColor: green -->
 ## `Breakout #3`
 ##### Suppose you were developing a deep learning system for providing clinical decision support about whether a rash needs antibiotics.
-How many full time staff would you need to develop this product and what would their range of skills be?
+What would range of employee skillsets would you need to develop this product?

 ---
 <!--_color: white -->